marfarma/hotfix/readme.txt

 == Complete Hotfix List ==

 * **WordPress 3.3**
+	* Prevent plugin and theme styles from bleeding into the dashboard
 	* Work around a bug for people without built-in JSON support

 * **WordPress 3.2**